andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

                  width = 750, height= 575)
 ```

-Now your image should be saved in the location you specified.
+Now my image is saved in the location I specified `[current directory]/image/test.jpeg`.
 If you followed with this tutorial exactly, this should be your result:

 ![colorado population](https://raw.githubusercontent.com/andrewfulton9/andrewfulton9.github.io/master/assets/coloradopop2015.jpeg)